Schwab to pay $2 million for net capital violations

-(Reuters) - A Charles Schwab Corp unit has agreed to a $2 million civil fine for failing to keep sufficient cash on hand to meet capital requirements on three separate days last year, Wall Street’s industry-funded watchdog said on Monday.
+Aug 24 (Reuters) - A Charles Schwab Corp unit has agreed to a $2 million civil fine for three instances in which it failed to keep sufficient cash on hand, Wall Street’s industry-funded watchdog said on Monday.

 “We regret that our procedures didn’t flag the overnight cash transfers in 2014,” Schwab spokesman Greg Gable said in a statement.